aitatanit/PyMSI/README.md

 `intensity = py.PlotSpectra(path = '/home/Documents/data/ABX/2009.img',mass= mass,id = '21',showspectra='Y') `

-From step 1 to 3 we are loading required packages. py.readMSI.readAnalyzet2m command used to read mass data py.PlotSpectra command used to plotspectra and save intensity value into variable called intensity.
+Line number 1 to 3 will load require packages.

+py.readMSI.readAnalyzet2m command used to read mass data

+py.PlotSpectra command used to plotspectra and save intensity value into variable called intensity.
 Inputs required here are: path = path of image file, mass = variable contains m/z data, id = interested spectra number, showspectra = 'Y' will plot spectra on screen

-*step 2
+* step 2

 Suppose from above spectra plot we are interested in creating ion-intensity image for m/z [289, 290] we will do as commands given below.